Born: 16th October 1889, Ipswich.

 In March 1913, at Bucklesham Church, Suffolk, Albert married, Grace Annie Colthorpe, born 1892, Kirton, Suffolk.
 They had 2 children:

 Florence Grace Grainger, born March 1913, Ipswich.

 Albert Victor Grainger, born January 1914, Ipswich.

-Albert is also remembered on St. John the Baptist church Ipswich WW1 Memorial
+Albert is also remembered on the war memorial at St. John the Baptist church, Ipswich.

 Suffolk Regiment, 4th Battalion: